nicolas-goudry/CI-PHPStorm-Code-Completion/README.md

-# Code Completion for CodeIgniter 3 projects in PHPStorm
+# Code Completion for CodeIgniter 3 projects in Intellij IDEA & PHPStorm
 ##### This repository contains helper files for code completion in phpStorm with CodeIgniter 3.

 Original project : https://github.com/topdown/phpStorm-CC-Helpers